core-wg/senml-spec/draft-ietf-core-senml.md

-The Version field MUST NOT be present in resolved records if the SenML version defined in this document is used and MUST be present otherwise in all the SenML Records.
+The Version field MUST NOT be present in resolved records if the SenML version defined in this document is used and MUST be present otherwise in all the resolved SenML Records.

 Future specification that defines new base fields need to specify how the field is resolved.